tableau/embedding-playbook/index.md

 ## Key features and APIs

 **[Embedding API v3](https://help.tableau.com/current/api/embedding_api/en-us/index.html)** - The Embedding API v3 provides an updated developer experience and enhancements over the JavaScript API v2.
 The Embedding API v3 provides [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) for embedding Tableau visualizations and is available starting with Tableau version 2021.4.
-When fully implemented later this year, the Embedding API v3 will support all the functionality of the JavaScript API v2, while providing future enhancements for embedding scenarios.

-**[JavaScript API v2](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api.htm)** - an API used on the front-end of the embedding application that initializes Tableau visualizations in JavaScript and provides a wealth of classes and methods driving interactivity between Tableau and your app.

-If you are starting a new project, we recommend using the Embedding API v3 as it will receive feature enhancements moving forward.

 **[REST API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm)** - Allows for integration between an embedding application and Tableau Server or Tableau Online by way of RESTful endpoints that manage users, content, and permissions amongst many other capabilities provided by the Tableau platform.
 Common use-cases include integrating user management in Tableau with user management in the embedding application, managing content and permissions according to the state of the embedding application, querying Tableau metadata so the correct information is displayed to end-users, and automating the management of Tableau Server.